James Sandilands (courtier): Career

 James Sandilands of Slamannan was a Gentleman of the Bedchamber to the king in 1590 and later keeper of Blackness Castle.

 He was a half-brother of Sir James Sandilands of Calder, Lord Torpichen, a son of John Sandilands of Calder and Jean Fleming, who was a daughter of Malcolm Fleming, 3rd Lord Fleming.
 For a time, he was "Tutor of Calder", in charge of his younger brother's estates.
+In June 1591, he was a curator of his brother's affairs, with two co-curators Joseph Douglas of Pumpherston and Andrew Sandilands.

 He married Jean Crawfurd, and secondly Barbara Napier.

 In August 1588 the Privy Council decided to raise a force against the threat from the Spanish Armada.
 Sandilands and George Douglas of Niddry were made captains of 100 light horsemen.
 The commander was Sir John Carmichael.

 In May 1589 Sandilands helped the double-murderer Archibald Wauchope, younger of Niddrie, escape from Edinburgh's Tolbooth.
 Despite this, Sandilands soon regained royal favour.

 Norway and Denmark

 Sandilands went with James VI to Norway in 1589 to meet Anne of Denmark.
 James Melville of Halhill mentions that Sandilands did not sail in the king's ship, but in one of three other ships, along with Lewis Bellenden, John Carmichael, the Provost of Lincluden, William Keith of Delny, George Home, and Peter Young.

 On his return from Denmark James VI made his lodgings and privy chamber within Holyrood Palace more private than before, and Sandilands' role included deterring unwelcome visitors, like Lord John Hamilton.
 Sandilands' lodging at Holyrood was a bed chamber located on the floor above the King's cabinet room.
 He was knighted on 4 November 1590, when Alexander Lindsay was made Lord Spynie.

 In 1590 and 1591 Sandilands was involved with the English subsidy money, accounting for £6,000 Scots brought by Thomas Foulis, giving £300 to John Wemyss of Logie and to an English woman called Rachael, and £260 to the king to play cards.
 In March 1591 he planned to visit the English court, but did not go.

 The king gave him the estate of Cliftonhall, taken from Euphame MacCalzean (who was falsely convicted of witchcraft) in 1591.